-In the first two weeks of the fall quarter, all faculty will present overviews of their research program during informal evening sessions.
-All first-year students must attend all of these sessions.
-Following these presentations, the students are expected to meet individually with at least two faculty members to discuss proposed research projects and the possibility of doing a rotation in that faculty member's group during the first or second terms.
+At the beginning of the fall quarter, all faculty will present overviews of their research program.
+All first-year students must attend all sessions.
+Following these presentations, students are expected to meet individually with at least two faculty members to discuss proposed research projects and the possibility of doing a rotation in that faculty member's group during the first or second terms.
 All students must formally join a group by the end of the second term.